Waikīkī was once a vast marshland whose boundaries encompassed more than 2,000-acres (as compared to its present 500-acres we call Waikīkī, today).

 While at the upper elevations, the streams have the ahupuaʻa names, at lower elevations, after merging/dividing, they have different names, as they enter the ocean, Pi‘inaio, ‘Āpuakēhau and Kuekaunahi.

-The early Hawaiian settlers, who arrived around 600 AD, gradually transformed the marsh into hundreds of taro fields, fish ponds and gardens.
+The early Hawaiian settlers gradually transformed the marsh into hundreds of taro fields, fish ponds and gardens.
 Waikiki was once one of the most productive agricultural areas in old Hawai‘i.

 Beginning in the 1400s, a vast system of irrigated taro fields and fish ponds were constructed.
 This field system took advantage of streams descending from Makiki, Mānoa and Pālolo valleys which also provided ample fresh water for the Hawaiians living in the ahupua‘a.